Originate/exosphere/documentation/configuration_files/application.md

       image: # docker image
       environment-variables: # map of environment variables to pass to this dependency
       secrets: # array of shell environment variables to pass through to this dependency
-      persist: # array of paths within the docker images you would like saved in a docker volume
+      persist: # array of paths within the docker image you would like saved to docker volumes
   environment-variables: # map of environment variables to pass to every service
   secrets: # array of shell environment variables to pass to every services